aboursa/Zillow-Home-Value-Index/README.md

 # Zillow-Home-Value-Index
-Test using Zillow Home Value Index data for data cleaning and visualization practice
+Used Zillow Home Value Index data for data cleaning and visualization

 ## Overview

-This is a test project.
-I am using Zillow Home Value Index data (ZHVI) to test out various visualization options at a state and metro level on a Q4 annual basis between 2019 -2023.
+I am using Zillow Home Value Index data (ZHVI) to visualize home values at a state and metro level on a Q4 annual basis between 2019 -2023.
 The data used can be found [here](https://www.zillow.com/research/data/) through Zillow research's Housing Data portal.
-I will visualize and uncover trends, patterns, and insights from the data (this may be working a little backwards here, but I'm simply playing around with the data, more so for the purposes of testing out visualization tools and practicing documenting my process rather than answering a business question for now).
+I will be cleaning, transforming, and visualizing the data.

 ## What is Zillow Housing research, and what is the Zillow Home Value Index (ZHVI)